mishkin101/599project/Readme.md

     - if pure: see if there does exist a nash equlibirum:
 '

-## Pure Strategy: given player picks one strategy, is
+## Pure Strategy: given player picks one strategy:
 - minmax function
--probability distribution
+- probability distribution

+Each player has selected a strategy such that no player has an incentive to switch to another strategy given the strategies being played by the other players.

-## Simplex method:
+# Simplex method:
 it is like taking steps around intersections of the simplex shape, and testing each maximum point at a corner
 1. Always a max function (multiply by -1 to transform)
 2. <= ( multiply the functions that are not in <= form)
 3. No non negative values (all variables must be >= 0)

-## Process:
+### Process:
 1. Check the above conditions
 2. Set constraints to equalities and add slack for each
 3. Put variables into tablaeu (row for optimizaiton (z- rest =0, constraint n,...,))